Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 If the maximum size of an $\cR$-object is finite, we equip the finite set

 with the discrete metric.
 Here $*$ denotes some placeholder value.
 Otherwise, if the sizes of $\cR$-objects are unbounded, we instead let such that the set $X \setminus \{\infty\}$ is equipped with the discrete topology and the space $X$ is the corresponding one-point compactification.
-Clearly $X$ is a compact Polish space in both cases, and so is the countable product $X^{\VHT}$.
+Clearly $X$ is a compact Polish space in both cases, and so is the product $X^{\VHT}$ with countably many factors.

 An $\cR$-enriched plane tree $(T, \beta)$ may be encoded as an element of $X^{\VHT}$ by setting $\beta(v) := *$ for all vertices $v \in \VHT \setminus V(T)$.
 (There could be various $\cR$-structures of size $0$, which is why we make use of the $*$-placeholder.)
 Let $\fmA \subset X^{\VHT}$ denote the subset of all $\cR$-enriched plane trees that may have vertices with infinite degree.
 We do not require the offspring set of such a vertex $v$ to be endowed with an additional structure and set $\beta(v) := \infty$.
 The subset $\fmA$ is closed and hence also a compact Polish space, see the proof of Theorem \ref{te:local} in Section~\ref{sec:propartA} for details.